soundpress/RulesOfNYC/docs/c31/index.rst

-(b) A Respondent is eligible for Community Service if the Respondent appears in person before a Hearing Officer and admits to a Specified Violation alleged in a summons, or if the Specified Violation is sustained at a hearing.
-Respondent need not opt for community service at the time of the hearing.
+(b) A Respondent is eligible for Community Service if the Respondent admits to a Specified Violation alleged in a summons before a hearing date, or if the Specified Violation is sustained after a hearing.
+A Respondent may admit to a Specified Violation at a hearing, in which case the Specified Violation will be sustained against the Respondent.

 (c) A Respondent is not eligible for Community Service if the Specified Violation arose during the conduct of commercial activity or activity carried out for a commercial purpose, except when the commercial activity alleged is a violation of Administrative Code § 18-146(c)(15).